The Peterson Team

 Aaron Kalan – Sales Manager

-Aaron is the Mill Consultant to all new enquiries.
-Aaron has worked in the timber industry for twenty years and brings a wealth of industry knowledge to Peterson’s.
-Previous positions include timber machinist, grinding room technician, and Manufacturing Coordinator.
+Aaron is the Senior Mill Consultant, having worked here since 2006.
+He has worked in the timber industry for more than twenty years and brings a wealth of industry knowledge to Peterson’s.
+Before he started with the company in 2006, his previous industry work experience included timber machinist, grinding room technician, and Manufacturing Coordinator.

-In his spare time Aaron enjoys spending time with his family in the world famous Redwood mountain bike trails or on their boat cruising one of the many lakes of the Rotorua region.
-When he’s not working around their rural property, Aaron will be out hunting, fishing, camping, trail riding – or anything to do with the outdoors!
+Away from Peterson HQ, Aaron enjoys spending time with his family in the world famous Redwood mountain bike trails, and supporting his 2 athletic teenagers at hockey and rugby tournaments.
+When he’s not working around their rural property, Aaron will be out hunting, fishing, camping, trail riding – anything to do with the outdoors!

 Joyce Ranapiri – Office Manager